marianaiam/cloudfoundry_blue_green_deploy/README.md

     $ bundle exec rake cf:blue_green_deploy[web-app-name,worker-name,another-worker-name]

    Note:
-     "web-app-name" is the "name" attribute (without a color) is detailed in your manifest.yml "worker-name" and "another-worker-name" are "name" attributes for 2 separate worker apps as detailed in your manifest.yml
+     The "web-app-name" is the "name" attribute (without a color) detailed in your manifest.yml The "worker-name" and "another-worker-name" are "name" attributes for 2 separate worker apps as detailed in your manifest.yml
      Multiple worker apps can be specified as long as they comply with the blue/green deployment requirements in the manifest.yml

 ### manifest.yml